Bhopal Gas Leak 1984: Causes, Impact, and Post-Disaster Measures

 • Flare towers and sirens were not in operation.
 Water hoses were not strong enough to contain gas leak from a height.

-• Safety Neglect: There were allegations of neglect of safety equipment for saving costs, including safety valve, refrigeration of tanks etc.
+• Safety Neglect: There were allegations of neglect of safety equipment to save costs, including safety valves, refrigeration of tanks, etc.

-• Underinvestment: Investments for improving the plant were stopped.
+• Underinvestment: Investments in improving the plant were stopped.
 There were reduced funds for maintenance, and employee training was also compromised.

 • Deaths: The poisonous gas killed thousands of people in a short span of time, with the final number being estimated at about 25,000.